 - Keep Communications in Writing

-Termination for Default Letter: This type of termination letter is not so pleasant, Here, the agency is, in essence launching an adverse attack on your performance and can often seek damages from you.
+Termination for Default Letter or government breach of contract termination letter: This type of termination of contract letter is not so pleasant, Here, the agency is, in essence launching an adverse attack on your performance and can often seek damages from you.

 Typically, you would be already aware of this because you would have received a cure letter.
 The contracting officer would have provided you with a short time to cure the problem.